firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-57-july-2018/2018-07-24-the-story-of-a-young-woman.md

 published: false
 teaser: "This is a story of love.
 The young woman’s love for her people.
 Her love for her ancestors."
 author-bio: |
   Ose Utomi has done a lot of different things for a little bit of time, but writing is his constant.
-When he's not indulging his restlessness by traveling about, he's being an amateur kickboxer or doing karaoke—with or without a backing track.
+When he's not indulging his restlessness by traveling about, he's being a martial artist or doing karaoke—with or without a backing track.
 proofread: true
 ---